Same-sex marriage in the United Kingdom: Background

-In June 2016, the Scottish Episcopal Church became the first British province in the Anglican Communion to take steps to allow same-sex marriages to be performed in their churches.
-The General Synod voted in favour of a motion to begin discussion amongst the seven dioceses to remove the doctrinal clause which stated that marriage was "between a man and a woman".
-The vote received support from five of seven bishops, 69% of the clergy and 80% of the laity.
-The General Synod formally approved the change to the doctrinal clause in June 2017, removing language stating that marriages could only be "between a man and a woman" and introducing a new conscience clause which allows clergy to opt out of performing same-sex weddings.
+In July 2016, the United Reformed Church voted overwhelmingly to allow its churches to perform same-sex marriages.
+The Church, with 60,000 members and 1,400 congregations, became the largest Christian denomination in the United Kingdom to offer same-sex marriages at that time.
+In June 2016, the Scottish Episcopal Church became the first British province in the Anglican Communion to take steps to allow same-sex marriages to be performed in its churches.
+The General Synod voted in favour of a motion to begin discussion amongst the seven dioceses to remove the doctrinal clause that marriage was "between a man and a woman".
+The vote received support from five of the seven bishops, 69% of the clergy and 80% of the laity.
+The General Synod formally approved the change to the doctrinal clause in June 2017, removing language stating that marriages could only be "between a man and a woman" and introducing a new conscience clause allowing clergy to opt out of performing same-sex weddings.
 On 20 July 2017, it was announced that a same-sex wedding was to be held at St Mary's Cathedral in Glasgow later in the summer.
 On 1 August 2017, a same-sex marriage, which included the Eucharist as a nuptial mass, was held at the Church of St John the Evangelist in Edinburgh.
 The Scottish Episcopal Church is estimated to have 100,000 members, and offers same-sex marriage to other Anglicans, including members of churches in England and the United States.

-In July 2016, the United Reformed Church voted overwhelmingly to allow its churches to perform same-sex marriages.
-The Church, with 60,000 members and 1,400 congregations, became the largest Christian denomination in the United Kingdom to offer same-sex marriages at that time.
-In June 2021 the Methodist Church of Great Britain voted to permit same-sex marriage in their places of worship.
+In June 2021 the Methodist Church of Great Britain voted to permit same-sex marriage in its places of worship.
 The Methodist Conference voted 254 to 46 in favour of the move.
 A freedom of conscience clause allows ministers with objections to opt out of performing same-sex weddings.
 With about 164,000 members and 4,000 churches, the Methodist Church became the largest Christian denomination in the country to permit same-sex marriages at that time.
-Among the first couples to wed were Jason and Ben McMahon-Riley who married at the Fulwood Methodist Church in Preston on 17 June 2021.
+Among the first couples to wed were Jason and Ben McMahon-Riley, who married at the Fulwood Methodist Church in Preston on 17 June 2021.